Brooklyn Nets vs. Orlando Magic: Game Preview, Betting Odds

 ODDS:

-The Nets enter the day as 7.5-point underdogs to the Magic, and the total over/under is 210.5 points.
+The Nets enter the day as 8.5-point underdogs to the Magic, and the total over/under is 208.5 points.

 KEYS TO THE GAME: